emilyjspencer/Questions-checklist/javascript.md

 * where is the entry point to React
 * what is the super() method
 * what does the bind() method do
+* How does React work
+* How would you write an inline style in React
+* What are props
+* What are refs
+* How do you write comments in React
+* What are the benefits of using React
+* What are the major features of React
+* What is the Virtual DOM
+* What are the differences between React and Vue
+* What are the similarities between React and Vue
+* What are the difference between React and Angular
+* What are the similarities between React and Angular
+* What is context
+* Where in a classical component should AJAX requests be made
+* What is the difference between a presentational component and a container
+* What is the difference between state and props
+* What happens when setState() is called
+* What is the difference between a React component and an element
+* What is the purpose of a key in a list
+* What happens during the lifecycle of a React component
+* How is the precent behaviour of an event callback in React prevented
+* What is meant by mounting a component
+* How is a property passed from a parent component to a child component
+* How can a component be prevented from rendering
+* Where is the state kept in a React and Redux application
+* How are events handled in React
+* What is the difference between a controlled component and an uncontrolled component
+* What is the purpose of Redux
+* Why should components be capitalized
+* What is meant by reconciliation
+* What is the difference between a component and a container in React Redux
+* What are inline conditional expressions
+* What are fragments
+* What is the difference between React and React Native